equinor/appsec-fundamentals-authn-authz-cs/ex-05/doc/exploring_the_code.md

   * Adding scope for **silentRequest** into the MSAL config
 * Web app (./src/app.js)
   * Adding support for cookies and sessions (for Fastify)
-  * Using random key to encrypt cookie (this is not scalable)
+  * Using random key to encrypt cookie (this is not scalable but is ok for our purpose)
-  * Using memory store for sessions (this is not scalable)
+  * Using memory store for sessions (this is not scalabl but is ok for our purpose)
   * Adding **isAuthenticated** which can be used to restrict access to end-points
   * Adding logic to app login/logout app (dependent on status of session)
   * /showinbox now uses getTokenSilently